10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Constructing the Catalog

 Sources are chance alignments if they share a similar proper motion and parallax but are not gravitationally bound.
 In principle, identifying false matches is challenging, but methods of reliably quantifying chance alignment probabilities have been developed and tested.
 We follow the formulation of \citet{EB21_widebin}, where we appoint the ${\tt R\_chance_\_align}$ ($\mathcal{R}$) parameter as an estimate of the chance alignment probability for a given pair.

 For each candidate pair among our initial sample, we calculate $\mathcal{R}$ by applying the Kernel Density Estimate (KDE) described in the Appendix of \citet{EB21_widebin}.
 This KDE uses the (1) angular separation, (2) distance, (3) parallax difference uncertainty, (4) local sky density, (5) tangential velocity, (6) parallax difference over error, and (7) proper motion difference over error to derive $\mathcal{R}$.
 The local sky density is estimated by $\Sigma_{\rm 18}$, which represents the number of sources per square degree that both (1) pass the cuts of our initial query and (2) are brighter than $G = 18$.
-The KDE acts on a {\it shifted} catalog, which is the same as the initial catalog with all sources shifted by $0.5^\circ$.
+The KDE acts on a {\it shifted} catalog, which is the same as the initial catalog with all sources shifted in declination.
 Any pairs found in the shifted catalog are, by construction, chance alignments.
-To decrease Poisson noise, we produce $15$ different realizations of the shifted chance alignment catalog, with each one shifting the declination of each star by a random amount between $-0.5$ and $0.5$ degrees, chosen uniformly.
+To decrease Poisson noise, we produce $15$ different realizations of the shifted chance alignment catalog, with each one shifting the declination of stars by a random amount $\mathcal{U}(-0.5,0.5)$ degrees.
+In $500$~pc sample, the source density does vary significantly on $\lsim0.5^{\circ}$ scales, so the shifted catalogs preserve chance alignment statistics while ensuring that all matched pairs are purely spurious.
 These realizations are combined during the KDE calculation, and the final density is divided by $15$ to reflect the number of samples.
 In this KDE space, a given 7-dimensional vector $\vec{x}$ will have a KDE-estimated density of chance alignments given by $\mathcal{N}_{\rm chance~alignments}(\vec{x})$ and a total number of potential binary candidates given by $\mathcal{N}_{\rm candidates}(\vec{x})$.
 Thereby, $\mathcal{R}$ is defined by

 Note that the above definition allows for $\mathcal{R}>1$, meaning that it is not strictly a probability.
 However, as \citet{EB21_widebin} showed, $\mathcal{R}$ tracks the true chance alignment probability closely (see also Appendix \ref{app:chance_alignment}).